 (2) The date the complaint was received;

-(3) Any device identification(s) and control number(s) used;
+(3) Any unique device identifier (UDI) or universal product code (UPC), and any other device identification(s) and control number(s) used;

 (4) The name, address, and phone number of the complainant;

 (5) The nature and details of the complaint;

 (6) The dates and results of the investigation;